Frequently Asked Questions (FAQs)

-We understand that making a visit to our office is not always possible, especially when you do not live in Mackay.
+We understand that making a visit to our office is not always possible, especially when you do not live in Mackay or Brisbane.
 We cater for all meeting types – face to face, phone only (with any relevant documents posted or emailed) and web-based meetings.

 Do you have parking facilities?

 Yes.
 There is plenty of parking available in our off-street car park accessible from 8 Brisbane Street, Mackay.
 We also have 3 car parks available next to our entrance for those with mobility issues.

 For our Brisbane clients, we will arrange for a secure car park for your appointment in a nearby parking lot.